 Learn more about academics at Peddie School, Hightstown, New Jersey.

 Small classes play a major role in stretching young minds.
-Small classes encourage discussion and the thoughtful appraisal of ideas which each student offers.
-All of this is done under the skilful guidance of an experienced teacher who knows where the questions will lead and how the discussion will turn out even before her students have said a word.
+Small classes encourage discussion and the thoughtful appraisal of ideas that each student offers.
+All of this is done under the skillful guidance of an experienced teacher who knows where the questions will lead and how the discussion will turn out even before her students have said a word.